If termites are already inside your home…

-There is little point doing things around your home to prevent termites from getting in — if they’re already in.
+Then there is little point doing things like termite monitors or termite barriers around your home to prevent termites from getting in.

 First job: check all the bits of timber you can reach or see.